fractaldotbox/ddevkit/apps/docs/md/implementation_guide.md

 - We try to always decouple the presentation (dump) component from smart components.
 We support reasonable default but all data fetching / gateway etc should be explicit params at lower level components.

+- note only `default` style is supported for shadcn

 ## Minimize Code usage and Treeshaking
 - TBC